msabramo/pycon2012-notes/testing_and_django.rst

 Question: Any comments on the various Django nose modules that are around?

-Carl: has used :py:mod:`django-nose` and is pretty happy with :py:mod:`unittest2` test discovery.
+Carl: has used :py:mod:`django-nose` and is pretty happy with :ref:`unittest2 test discovery <unittest-test-discovery>`.
 Django's ``TEST_RUNNER`` setting makes it pretty easy to swap in whatever test runner you like.

 Question: Ever felt like you need to test the formset implementation?